-Developing and updating an effective THIRA/SPR requires active involvement from the whole community.
-This can result in more complete, accurate, and actionable assessments and planning efforts.
-Therefore, recipients should actively engage a wide variety of stakeholders in the THIRA/SPR process.
+THIRA/SPR process.
 Emergency communications subject matter experts should be involved in the THIRA/SPR process and provide input as appropriate, including but not exclusive to the potential impacts of threats and hazards on emergency communications.
-For additional information, refer to each grant program's Notice of Funding Opportunity or the Preparedness Grants Manual53 for reporting requirements, including the THIRA/SPR.
+For additional information, refer to each grant program's Notice of Funding Opportunity or the Preparedness Grants Manual54 for reporting requirements, including the THIRA/SPR.
 Grant recipients participating in risk assessments are strongly encouraged to:

-- o Analyze communications gaps, excesses, and deficiencies within the state regularly - O Utilize THIRA to identify communications-specific threats and hazards and set core capability targets identified in the National Preparedness Goal - o Ensure THIRA updates include outcomes as stated in program guidance - Assist with the development of the SPR - Nationwide Cybersecurity Review.
+- Analyze communications gaps, excesses, and deficiencies within the state regularly - Utilize THIRA to identify communications-specific threats and hazards and set core capability targets identified in the National Preparedness Goal - o Ensure THIRA updates include outcomes as stated in program guidance - Assist with the development of the SPR - Nationwide Cybersecurity Review.
 Recipients and subrecipients of State Homeland Security Program and Urban Area Security Initiative awards are required to complete the Nationwide Cybersecurity Review, enabling agencies to benchmark and measure progress of improving their cybersecurity posture.
 The Chief Information Officer (CIO), Chief Information Security Officer (CISO), or equivalent of each recipient and subrecipient should complete the Nationwide Cybersecurity Review.
-If there is no CIO, CISO, or equivalent, the most senior cybersecurity professional should complete the assessment.54 - Authority to Operate.
-In establishing requirements for the NPSBN and providing 20 MHz of the upper 700 MHz spectrum to the FirstNet Authority, Congress directed the Authority to ensure the building, operation, and maintenance of a wireless, nationwide interoperable public safety broadband network based on a single national network architecture.
-The Authority holds the single nationwide FCC license for the 20 MHz of combined Public Safety Broadband Spectrum (758-768 MHz and 788-798 MHz), commonly referred to as Band 14.
-The FirstNet Authority license also incorporates two one-MHz guard bands at 769 and 799 MHz.
-Subscription to the NPSBN and use of approved NPSBN devices enables prioritized access to Band 14 spectrum for public safety entities. - Reporting.
+If there is no CIO, CISO, or equivalent, the most senior cybersecurity professional should complete the assessment.55 - Reporting.
 Federal agencies are improving how they demonstrate impact and effectiveness of federal grant programs.
-As a result, recipients may be required to report project-level
+As a result, recipients may be required to report project-level information, performance measurement data, detailed financial reports, and progress reports.
+Recipients are encouraged to use existing documentation and data (e.g., SCIPs, AARs, assessments) to measure performance and demonstrate how gaps in capabilities will be/were addressed through federal grant funding.
+Recipients are strongly encouraged to: - o Develop performance measures at the start of the grant - o Include interval performance measures and milestones to gauge project progress - Track performance and report the impact of funds on emergency communications - o Include metrics on improvements in interval and final grant reports